-No prerequisite.
-Open to all students who have not taken the Level 1A course at the middle schools, unless recommended by their middle school teacher.
+Criteria for Selection - No prerequisite.
+Open to all students who have not taken the Level I A course at the middle schools, unless recommended by their middle school teacher.

 Academic French II No. 5402

 Academic German II No. 5502

 Academic Spanish II No. 5702

 Full Year/Full Time

-Grades 9, 10, 11, 12 Credit 1.0
+Grades 9, 10, 11, 12 Credit 1.0 NCAA

-NCAA

-These courses expand and intensify the skills introduced in Level 1A, which are offered to North Allegheny's middle school students.
+These courses expand and intensify the skills introduced in Level 1, which are offered to North Allegheny's middle school students.
 While listening and speaking remain as primary goals of the class, each course now places additional emphasis upon reading and writing.
 The students will strengthen their understanding and appreciation of the target culture.

-- 1. 75% or higher in Level I. - 2.
+- 1. A 75% of higher in Level I. - 2.
 Teacher approval.

 Honors French II No. 5403

 Honors German II No. 5503

 Honors Spanish II No. 5703

 Full Year/Full Time Honors Wt.

-Grades 9, 10, 11, 12 Credit 1.0
+Grades 9, 10, 11, 12 Credit 1.0 NCAA

-NCAA

 In addition to the attributes of Level II, the students will be exposed to an enhanced variety of listening, speaking, reading, and writing activities.
 Grammar topics and vocabulary that are beyond the scope of Level II will also be covered.
 The students will be expected to complete independent assignments.
+Criteria for Selection -